wiktorwiktor12/AuthXP/README.md

 # AuthXP

-**AuthXP** is a project based on [the ConsoleLogon decompilation](//github.com/world-windows-federation/ConsoleLogon) which aims to replicate the Windows 7 logon screen.
+**AuthXP** is a project based on [the ConsoleLogon decompilation](//github.com/world-windows-federation/ConsoleLogon) which aims to replicate the Windows XP logon screen.

 > [!WARNING]
 > **THIS PROJECT IS IN EARLY DEVELOPMENT AND MIGHT BE UNSTABLE.
 Use at your own risk.
 We are not liable for any damages that may or may not occur.**